Kings vs. Jazz Prediction & Picks - December 16

 Kings Performance Insights

-- Offensively, the Kings are averaging 116.8 points per game (eighth-ranked in league).
-They are ceding 117.1 points per contest at the other end (22nd-ranked).
+- With 116.8 points per game on offense, the Kings are eighth in the NBA.
+On defense, they allow 117.1 points per contest, which ranks 22nd in the league.

-- With 43.8 boards per game, Sacramento is 17th in the NBA.
+- With 43.8 boards per game, Sacramento ranks 17th in the NBA.
 It surrenders 43.9 rebounds per contest, which ranks 16th in the league.

-- The Kings have been one of the top teams in the league in terms of assists, as they are dishing out 27.9 per game (fifth-best in NBA).
+- With 27.9 dimes per game, the Kings rank fifth-best in the league in the category.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.